damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getPayloadFromIdToken(encode = false, configId?: string)

 Returns the payload from the id_token.
 This can be used to get claims from the token.
-If you are running with multiple configs and pass the `configId` the payload for this config is returned.
-If you are running with multiple configs and do not pass the `configId` the refresh token for the first config is returned.
-If you are running with a single config the refresh token for this config returned.
+If you are running with multiple configs and pass a `configId`, the payload for this config is returned.
+If you are running with multiple configs and do not pass a `configId`, the payload for the first config is returned.
+If you are running with a single config, the payload for this config returned.

 The `encode` param has to be set to `true` if the payload is base64 encoded.